john-science/python_for_scientists/classes/13_pandas/lecture_13.md

-# Data Analysis Toolkit: Pandas and Jupyter Notebooks
+# Pandas for Data Analysis

-Several of the scientists I know and most of the data scientists I know use Pandas paired with Jupyter Notebooks for all their data analysis.
+Pandas is a great toolbox for starting out any data analysis.
+Several of the scientists I know and most of the data scientists I know use Pandas paired with Jupyter Notebooks for their primary work flow.
 Separately they are great tools, but together they create an amazingly expressive, friendly environment for analyzing data extremely quickly.
-Working soley with these two tools is such a common paradigm we need to least try it for at least one lecture.
+Working soley with these two tools is such a common paradigm in the industry we should try it for at least one lecture.

 ## Installation